dawidbrudny/React-APP---Tic-Tac-Toe/README.md

 ## Room for Improvement
-In the future, I would like to introduce a new difficulty level - hard level.
+In the future, I would like to introduce a new difficulty level for AI - hard level.
+It may come with three difficulty options when playing against computer.
 For this purpose, I will probably have to focus on the MIN MAX algorithm, which, as I heard, is used in playing chess on a computer.

 ## Project Status
 Project is: _complete_ / _I will be work on it in the future_.